Favourited 429 times

 Closer to my home (14km) , there's also the town of Arraiolos where you can visit the Castle, the Arraiolos Tapestry Museum and the "Aldeia da Serra" exibition which is a terracota sculpture garden.

 You can also go to the Divor Lake where you can swim, go fishing (you'll need a fishing licence that you can get at Évora) or bird watching.
-(HEADS UP: the lake is 15km from my place so if you're not bringing a car or aren't willing to ride my bike to get there I'll only be able to either give you a ride there on the days that I'm not working or to take you there on your free days on my way to my job).
+(HEADS UP: the lake is 15km from my place so if you're not bringing a car your options are to ride my bike to get there, call a taxi, take a bus until half the distance there or to go with me on your free days on my way to my job).

 Also if you like wine tasting, this is a wine county so there’s several wineries close by.

-I'm looking for positive and motivated people that are not opposed to getting their hands dirty.
+That said, I'm looking for positive and motivated people that are not opposed to getting their hands dirty.
 I have lots of different jobs that I need help with and help required will vary according the time of the year and what needs to be done.
-For example, for the month of June 2019 I’m going to change the roof on the workawayers house so help to do it would be most welcome.
 You can always send me an email specifically asking about what I’ll need you to help with during the time that you intend to stay.

 There are plenty things to do and new things to do show up every day.
 Unfortunately, during the week I usually work full time and do not get much time to tend to all the things that need to be done.
 The progress with the work to be done will vary with the weather and the skills and abilities which you will introduce.
 Nevertheless, I won’t ask anyone to do anything I wouldn't do myself.
 I try to treat everyone as individuals, attempt to work within their personal abilities and if possible I'll try to give you new experiences and knowledge.
 I'm a DIY kind of person so I know how to do pretty much a little of everything.